 If you’re out there looking for the best diamond for your money, then please contact us and let us know your budget and what you’re looking for.
 We’ll sift through thousands of diamonds online and send you suggested stones to choose from that fit your needs the best.

 Tiffany & Co Engagement Rings are, of course, very high quality.
 But they are also extremely expensive.
-You can get a similar quality engagement ring for much less money at top online stores like James Allen or Blue Nile.
+You can get a similar quality engagement ring for much less money at top online stores like James Allen or Blue Nile (or if you’re looking at a Tiffany Fancy Color ring, you’ll get a much better deal at Leibish & Co.)

 For example, if you wanted to get something similar to a classic Tiffany solitaire setting, Blue Nile offers a “Nouveau Knife Edge Six Prong Solitaire” that is extremely similar.
 Match that with any Excellent Cut eye clean GIA certified stone with a J color or better (something like this), and you’ll have a ring that nobody would be able to tell wasn’t Tiffany, yet it would cost half as much.